reritom/Flask-Microservice-Tutorial/README.md

 - Postman

 ### Prerequisites:
 - A python environment handler, because we will create multiple environments.
-I use conda, but you could also using something like venv or poetry.
+I use Conda, but you could also using something like venv or poetry.
-- You need to have docker installed (add link), this guide won’t cover that process because the docker documentation is very complete.
+- You need to have docker installed, this guide won’t cover that process because the [docker documentation](https://https://docs.docker.com/install/) is very complete.
 - Some knowledge of Flask apps, SQL ORMs, and Docker.

-In a lot of cases I will go through examples assuming some prior knowledge, but in those cases I will link to external resources that cover them in more detail if relevant.
+In most cases I will go through examples assuming some prior knowledge, but in those cases I will link to external resources that cover them in more detail if relevant.

 ### Terminology: